+In order to do that, though, it's helpful to first acknowledge the bounds of your particular comfort zone, and the very real purpose it serves.
 “Comfort zones are safe, protected, stress-free, and low-risk.
 They keep stress and depression away,” says licensed clinical psychologist John Mayer, PhD, author of Family Fit: Find Your Balance in Life.
 Basically, when you’re in your comfort zone, you feel at home.

-And, for similar reasons as why it feels so good to cancel plans and stay in, many of us feel the most comfortable being at home, where we know exactly what to expect.
+And for similar reasons as to why it feels so good to cancel plans and stay in, many of us feel the most comfortable being at home, where we know exactly what to expect.
 “We are creatures of habit, and habits allow us room to relax and avoid things and situations that are needlessly stressful,” says licensed clinical psychologist Alicia H. Clark, PsyD, author of Hack Your Anxiety.

 “We are creatures of habit, and habits allow us room to relax and avoid things and situations that are needlessly stressful.” —clinical psychologist Alicia H. Clark, PsyD